arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 More instructions on how to install libraries, https://docs.arduino.cc/hacking/software/Libraries.

-***From now on we will refer to the DSpotter SDK library as Cyberon_DSpotterSDK library, to skip the speficic board***
+***From now on we will refer to the DSpotter SDK library as Cyberon_DSpotterSDK library, to skip the specific board***

 #### Get The Serial Number